Dlloydev/Updi-Key/README.md

    ![megaTinyCoreSettings](docs/images/megaTinyCoreSettings.png)

-   ●  Finally, select "Burn Bootloader" then "Upload Using Programmer" from the Arduino IDE.
+   ●  Select "Burn Bootloader" then "Upload Using Programmer" from the Arduino IDE.
 Updi-Key is now ready to use.

 #### Functional Description